nshah9856/giv-mobile/README.md

 ## Accomplishments that we're proud of
 - We're incredibly proud of having built something that will provide **real value to the world and organizations** that we show this hack to!
-- sharity is a proof of concept that will be used to gain valuable feedback and continue development!
+- giv is a proof of concept that will be used to gain valuable feedback and continue development!

 ## What we learned